Yobuligo/ServiceProvider.TypeScript/README.md

 ### Implement service
 As in TypeScript interface types are only available during design time but not at runtime, it is not possible to request a service only by interface type as it won't be possible to analyze the interface type.
 Instead it is necessary to provide a concrete type which exists at runtime which is connected to the concrete service type.
+Theses concrete types are represented by classes which are called service class.
 So, implementing a service requires the following steps:

 1. Provide service type